Privacy Policy

 Inlay takes protecting your security and privacy seriously and we've put a number of measures in place to protect the integrity of your information, including:

-• Encryption: TLS 1.3 for data in transit, AES-256 for sensitive data at rest.
-Sensitive fields, including teacher notes, comments, and certain student information, are protected with field-level encryption (AES-256) at rest.
+• Encryption: TLS 1.3 for data in transit, AES-256 for sensitive data at rest

 • Access Controls: Role-based access with principle of least privilege